-- NASA ICESat-2 airborne campaign Operation IceBridge reached their project goals in 2019 by the launch of ICESat-2.
+- ▲ NASA ICESat-2 airborne campaign Operation IceBridge reached their project goals in 2019 by the launch of ICESat-2.
 There are currently no planned future campaigns, but proposals for ICESat-2 validation campaigns are discussed.
-Nevertheless, it looks like that the budgets for OIB campaigns have been recently drastically reduced (News from CRISTAL MAG of March 2023). - Greenland Integrated Observing System (2021-2026): Danish national fund for infrastructure has granted 5 million euros to develop and deploy a network of automated observation platforms around Greenland.
+Nevertheless, it looks like that the budgets for OIB campaigns have been recently drastically reduced (News from CRISTAL MAG of March 2023). - ▲ Greenland Integrated Observing System (2021-2026): Danish national fund for infrastructure has granted 5 million euros to develop and deploy a network of automated observation platforms around Greenland.
 It is a coordinated effort across the Kingdom of Denmark to improve our understanding of climate change in the Arctic.
-This includes purchase and implementation of an airborne snow sensor as an add on to the proposed airborne campaign setup. - CRISTALair and CIMREX will make the future baselines for CRISTAL and CIMR.
-For now, there is no plan for including a snow radar in the CRISTALair setup. - CryoBridge Airborne campaign to bridge CryoSat-2 and CRISTAL not confirmed
+This includes purchase and implementation of an airborne snow sensor as an add on to the proposed airborne campaign setup. - ▲ CRISTALair and CIMREX/CIMRair will make the future baselines for CRISTAL and CIMR.
+For now, there is no plan for including a snow radar in the CRISTALair setup, however discussions have begun to certify the AWI IceBird aircraft for CRISTALair which has its own snow radar set-up available. - CryoBridge Airborne campaign to bridge CryoSat-2 and CRISTAL not confirmed